MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 RoboRaid is a high-energy shooter for HoloLens.
 The following case study describes the design choices made to ensure spatial audio was used to fullest dramatic effect: [Sound design for RoboRaid](case-study-using-spatial-sound-in-roboraid.md).

 ## Spatialization
-Spatialization adds a sense of direction to spatial audio.
+Spatialization is the directional component of spatial audio.
 When using a 7.1 home theater setup, spatialization is as simple as panning between loud speakers.
 But with headphones in mixed reality it's essential to use an HRTF-based technology, for accuracy and comfort.
 Windows offers HRTF-based spatialization, and this support is hardware-accelerated on HoloLens2.

 <br>